keirthana/anbox-cloud-docs/howto/anbox/control-ams-remotely.md

 By default, the Anbox Management Client (AMC) runs on the same machine as the Anbox Management Service (AMS) and connects to it through a UNIX socket.

-You can also choose to install the AMC on a different machine and configure it to connect to AMS through a secure HTTP connection.
+You can also choose to install AMC on a different machine and configure it to connect to AMS through a secure HTTP connection.

 ## Install AMC